FluxaORM: A Golang ORM for MySQL and Redis

 MySQL Indexes

-In this section, you will learn how to define MySQL table indexes using FluxaORM
+This section explains how to define MySQL table indexes using FluxaORM.

-For example, the following Go code defines a PersonEntity struct with three indexes:
+For example, the code below defines a userEntityIndexes struct with three indexes:

 }